Path integral control of open quantum systems: The path integral control method

-One can iteratively apply~\cref{eq:PI12a} using the $\hat{A}$ that is computed at iteration $p$ as the sampler for iteration $p+1$.
-This is called adaptive importance sampling and~\cref{eq:PI12a} takes the form \bea A^{p+1}=A^p + C^p (B^p)^{-1} \eea The procedure can be initialized for instance with $A_0=0$ or any other value~\footnote{For instance, with the solution of the corresponding deterministic control solution ($D=0$) that can be efficiently obtained using PMP or GRAPE.}.
+Using \cref{eq:matrix_sol_1} we can build an optimization scheme in which the control amplitudes $A$ are iteratively improved starting from an arbitrary guess.
+One can iteratively apply~\cref{eq:matrix_sol_1} using the $A$ that is computed at iteration $p$ as the sampler for iteration $p+1$.
+This is called adaptive importance sampling and the update step in the optimization takes the form \bal{ A^{(p+1)}=A^{(p)} + C^{(p)} (B^{(p)})^{-1} } where $A^{(p)}, C^{(p)}, B^{(p)}$ are the statistics computed with $u^{(p)}$ specified by $A^{(p)}$ in the previous step.
+We can initialize the algorithm with e.g. $A^{(0)}=0$, or with smarter initializations\footnote{For instance, with the solution of the corresponding deterministic control solution with $D=0$.}.